 Although it looks a little basic, there’s actually a good amount of functionality here.
 The bed is heated, so you won’t have issues with material sticking to it.
 It’s even capable of leveling itself, which means that there’s very little fuss or configuration required when you’d like to get started.

 Again, you’re limited to using PLA filament.
 That said, with a little tweaking and upgrading, there’s no reason you shouldn’t be able to use other materials too.
-As a result, the Kossel Mini is an excellent choice not only for 3D printing newcomers but also those looking for a long-term project.
+As a result, the Kossel Mini is an extraordinary choice not only for 3D printing newcomers but also those looking for a long-term project.

 One of the great things about this printer is that it’s so modular.
 This means that if one part stops working, it’s a simple matter to order and install a replacement.
 This prevents lengthy warranty processes, and ensures your printer is never out of action for more than a few days at a time.